Sugar may be deliciously tempting, but have you ever wondered about its impact on your health?

 Foods high in added sugars provide a quick surge of energy due to the rapid absorption of glucose into the bloodstream.
 However, this energy boost is short-lived and can result in a sudden crash, leaving behind fatigue and cravings for more.
 This rollercoaster of sugar highs and lows can lead to an unhealthy cycle of sugar dependence, impacting productivity and overall energy levels.

 Excessive consumption of added sugars, especially in sugary beverages and processed snacks, has been linked to weight gain and obesity.
 Added sugars provide empty calories without offering any significant nutritional value, leading to an increase in calorie intake.
-Reducing sugar intake can help clients better manage their weight, especially over the long term.
+Reducing intake can help clients better manage their weight, especially over the long term.
 However, it’s important to know that a small indulgence won’t affect weight long term.

 Sugar is a primary contributor to dental decay and cavities.
 Sugary foods and drinks feed bacteria in the mouth, causing attacks against tooth enamel.
 Regularly consuming sugary foods can cause plaque buildup and worsen dental health.
 Dental health is important to maintaining overall health.
-Health coaches can remind clients to be mindful of their regular sugar intake and prioritize oral hygiene to prevent dental problems.
+Health coaches can remind clients to be mindful of their regular intake and prioritize oral hygiene to prevent dental problems.
 This includes encouraging kids to brush their teeth well, especially after a night of Halloween candy.

 Inflammation and Chronic Diseases

 Emerging research suggests that excessive sugar consumption promotes inflammation in the body, which has been linked to numerous chronic diseases, including type 2 diabetes, and certain cancers.
-A study in JAMA, found a significant relationship between added sugar consumption and increased risk for cardiovascular disease mortality.
-Inflammatory responses triggered by sugar intake can damage cells, tissues, and organs, creating a cascade of negative health effects.
+A study in JAMA, found a significant relationship between added consumption and increased risk for cardiovascular disease mortality.
+Inflammatory responses triggered by it intake can damage cells, tissues, and organs, creating a cascade of negative health effects.

 Tips for Reducing Sugar Consumption: